nbpayne/dear-orphans/_posts/2016-08-03-rise-up-like-a-river-pre-order-nicks-debut-album.md

 ### Pre-order now

-To pre-order the album visit my page on the Pozzible website --- [pozible.com/project/pre-order-nick-paynes-new-album](https://pozible.com/project/pre-order-nick-paynes-new-album){: target="_blank"} --- where you can choose to pre-order just the album, or the album plus other stuff.
+To pre-order the album visit my page on the Pozible website --- [pozible.com/project/pre-order-nick-paynes-new-album](https://pozible.com/project/pre-order-nick-paynes-new-album){: target="_blank" onclick="trackOutboundLink('https://pozible.com/project/pre-order-nick-paynes-new-album')" } --- where you can choose to pre-order just the album, or the album plus other stuff.
 Pre-orders are open until midnight on Monday August 22.
 The album will be dispatched the next do so you'll have it that week.

-Pozzible is a crowdfunding platform that is "all or nothing".
+Pozible is a crowdfunding platform that is "all or nothing".
 That means, that I need enough pre-orders to reach a target of $2,500.
 If I don't receive enough pre-orders then I don't receive any money.

 So please go ahead and grab a copy now.

-<p style="text-align: center;"><a class="button radius" title="Pre-order Nick's album" target="_blank" href="https://pozible.com/project/pre-order-nick-paynes-new-album">Pre-order Nick's album</a></p>
+<p style="text-align: center;"><a class="button radius" title="Pre-order Nick's album" target="_blank" href="https://pozible.com/project/pre-order-nick-paynes-new-album" onclick="trackOutboundLink('https://pozible.com/project/pre-order-nick-paynes-new-album')">Pre-order Nick's album</a></p>

 Many thanks.
 Nick.

 P.S.
-If you know others who enjoy good music then please share this link with them -- [pozible.com/project/pre-order-nick-paynes-new-album](https://pozible.com/project/pre-order-nick-paynes-new-album){: target="_blank"}.
+If you know others who enjoy good music then please share this link with them -- [pozible.com/project/pre-order-nick-paynes-new-album](https://pozible.com/project/pre-order-nick-paynes-new-album){: target="_blank" onclick="trackOutboundLink('https://pozible.com/project/pre-order-nick-paynes-new-album')" }.

 ### Rise Up Like A River: Tracklist